Accenture/mercury-composable/arch-decisions/DESIGN-NOTES.md

 For efficient and serialization performance, we use MsgPack as schemaless binary transport for EventEnvelope that contains event metadata, headers and payload.

+### User provided serializers

+This provides more flexibility for user function to take full control of their PoJo serialization needs.

 ### Custom JSON and XML serializers